danielabar/meblog/src/markdown/old-ruby-new-mac.md

   docker-compose exec myapp bash -c "./run_dev.sh"
 ```

 Where the `start_dev_container.sh` script attempts to run an echo statement in the container, and then inspects the return code.
 If the container is not started, this would error and the return code will be non-zero.
 If we get a non-zero return code, then we start the container in the background.
-Place the following in the `scripts` directory of your project and remember to run `chmod +x scripts/start_dev_container.sh`:
+Place the following in the `scripts` directory of your project and run `chmod +x scripts/start_dev_container.sh` to make it executable:

 ```bash
 #!/bin/bash